< Back to Blog

 Phishing (Initial Access)

 Most attacks begin with a phishing email designed to look legitimate.
 These emails often impersonate Microsoft, internal IT teams, or trusted vendors.
+Users are directed to a fake login page and unknowingly submit their credentials, giving attackers initial access.

-MFA Fatigue / Push Spam
+MFA Fatigue and Push Spam

-Session Hijacking / Token Theft
+Session Hijacking and Token Theft

 Establishing Persistence